Preparation time: 15 minutes (to soak dhal)

 Cooking time: 20 minutes

 Parsi Dhal is a unique blend of delicate spices to create the most delicious, hearty lentil dish.
-Just add 200g of your favourite lentils and 200g of tomatoes with a small amount of vinegar and sugar to create this amazing accompaniment to your meal - or have it as a meal in itself with warm naan or crusty bread.
+Just add 200g of your favourite lentils and 200g of tomatoes to create this amazing accompaniment to your meal - or have it as a meal in itself with warm naan or crusty bread.

 At home, we often have dhal with a home-made biryani, kofta kebabs (spicy meatballs) or a piece of fried fish, along with boiled potatoes cooked with garlic, chilli and a sprinkling of coriander.